Mobile Suit Gundam: Char's Counterattack: Critical response

 Allen Divers from Anime News Network found Amuro and Char's final duel the most important part from Char's Counterattack, the lack of resolution of their rivalry made the film unfulfilling.
-In reviewing the same film, THEM Anime Reviews' Carlo Ross saw that while Amuro was overshadowed by Char, he is still an "earnest, well-meaning, and heroic character in his own right."
+THEM Anime Reviews' Carlo Ross saw that while Amuro was overshadowed by Char, he is still an "earnest, well-meaning, and heroic character in his own right."
 On the other hand, J. Doyle Wallis criticized their rivalry in the film considering it a "rehash" of the events of the television series.
 In a later review, Anime News Network panned the handling of Quess being nearly an audience surrogate as most of her screetime is less entertaining than the one involving the protagonists and makes Char far more unlikable in the process for using a child soldier.
+Char manipulates Quess into becoming his soldier during disturbing regardless of request which gives his character a disturbing portrayal especially with the notorious agegap.
 Anime UK News did not find the film entertaining but instead sad for ending Amuro and Char's long stories despite being one of the most famous franchises ever with Bright's sub-plot coming across as unimportant in the process.
 FandomPost found Char's villain traits out-of-character as a result of how heroic he became in Zeta Gundam and, like other writers, criticized the handling of Quess.

 Animerica enjoyed the continuous rivalry of the two leads, as they are quite iconic within the anime fandom despite having abandoned such rivalry in favor of a friendship during Mobile Suit Zeta Gundam.
 They also praised the production for giving Yutaka Izubuchi the "honor" of creating Amuro's RX-93 ν Gundam as well as the outsourcing to the Gainax studio for providing several new types of mechas and ships.
 By 2017, Anime News Network found that the animation of the film was highly appealing, especially with the handling of its Blu-ray release even if there are sometimes marks that show the difficulties the animators went through with creating the film.
 The Fandom Post found the animation as the film's biggest strength due to the focus on the key animation.